braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/sdk_integration/android.md

     - This package is similar to `Appboy.unitypackage` except for the [SDWebImage][unity-1] framework not being present.
 This package is useful if you do not want the [SDWebImage][unity-1] framework present in your iOS app.
 <br><br>

-> iOS: To see if you require the [SDWebImage][unity-1] dependency for your iOS project, please visit the [iOS In-App Message Documentation][unity-4].<br><br>Android: As of Unity 2.6.0, the bundled Braze Android SDK artifact requires  [AndroidX][unity-3] dependencies.
+> iOS: To see if you require the [SDWebImage][unity-1] dependency for your iOS project, please visit the [iOS in-app message Documentation][unity-4].<br><br>Android: As of Unity 2.6.0, the bundled Braze Android SDK artifact requires  [AndroidX][unity-3] dependencies.
 If you were previously using a `jetified unitypackage`, then you can safely transition to the corresponding `unitypackage` above.

 ## Step 2: Import the package